 - 8 tbs of horchata dried herb mix or a large bunch of assorted horchata herbs and flowers

 - Sugar or honey to taste

 - Bring the water to a boil and remove from heat.

-- Strain the horchata mix, add the lemon juice and sweeten to tastes.
-You can also add the blended aloe vera and/or flaxseed.
+- Strain the horchata mix, add the lemon juice and sweeten to taste.
+You can also add the blended aloe vera and/or flaxseed right before serving.